 DENIS HILL IN FULL FLIGHT

-Denis Frank Hill (No.9 in the list of male British team members) was born in Hendon, London on 17th April 1931.
+Denis Frank Hill (# 8 in the list of senior men to represent Great Britain) was born in Hendon, London on 17th April 1931.
 His first taste of roller skating came at the age on 8 when his father took him to the All Hallow's rink near Rochester.
 Shortly afterwards war broke out and young Hill was evacuated as were many other children in those days.
 Despite this, he made frequent returns at weekends which involved him going along to the local skating rink and enjoying the general sessions.
 By the age of 12 he was more than proficient on a pair of roller skates.

 His early years on skates were centred more around the dancing although he aspired to be a speed skater.
 Aged 14 he joined the Broadway Cricklewood roller skating club.
 The club took it's name from the Cricklewood Rink sited on the "Broadway" section of the A5 (otherwise known as Watling Street).
 Unfortunately in those days you were not allowed to compete in speed events until you was 16 years old.
 Hill was chomping at the bit and on 19th April 1947, just two days after his 16th birthday, he entered his first race - the Five Mile British Championship on Alexandra Palace.